ctontario/slate/source/includes/_Study.md

 ```

         Gets a list of all the studies in the system that the currently authenticated user can access.
+        Uses list pagination to limit the results.

 ### HTTP Request